-F370 is supplied with a room sensor enclosed (BT50).
-The room sensor has up to three functions:
+F470 is supplied with a room sensor enclosed (BT50).
+The room sensor has a number of functions:

-- 1. Show current room temperature in F370's display. - 2.
+- 1. Shows current room temperature in the display on F470. - 2.
 Option of changing the room temperature in °C. - 3.
-Makes it possible to change/stabilise the room temperature.
+Provides the option of fine-tuning the room temperature.